 Through its strategic advice, the Council aims to contribute to social debate and the political decision-making process.
 It therefore monitors trends and developments, draws attention to social issues and places those issues on the agenda.
 The Council produces its advisory reports in an open process which involves close collaboration with the commissioning client and other stakeholders.
 The reports are published in the public domain.
 The government has a statutory obligation to respond, stating how it intends to implement the recommendations.

 Each year the Council produces a Work Programme, which is subject to the approval of the approval of the ministers of Infrastructure and Water Management, of Economic Affairs and Climate Policy, of Agriculture, nature and Food Quality, and of the Interior and Kingdom Relations.

-The Council has ten members, including the chair.
+The Council has twelve members, including the chair.
 All members are independent and are appointed on the basis of their broad expertise and experience.
 They are drawn from various backgrounds including public administration, the private sector and academia.
 Each member is appointed by Royal Decree for a maximum term of four years.

 The Council applies the ‘Code for the prevention of improper influence due to conflicts of interest’, as drawn up by various organisations including the Royal Netherlands Academy of Arts and Sciences (KNAW).
 The Council must offer independent and impartial advice, whereby no member of the committee responsible for an advisory report may have any direct personal or financial interest in the findings or recommendations of that report.